L’imperfetto dell’indicativo, spiegato in italiano – Esempi e quiz

 passato remoto

-The Passato Remoto in Italian: A Dive into the Past
+Exploring the Passato Remoto in Italian: A Journey into the Past

 The Passato Remoto is an Italian past tense of the modo indicativo.

-The Passato Remoto (io mangiai, “I ate” in a distant past) indicates an event considered outside of its duration and concluded in the past, with no connections with the present.
+The Passato Remoto (io mangiai, “I ate” in a distant past) indicates an event considered outside of its duration and concluded in the past, with no connections to the present.

 Discussions revolve around the Passato Remoto and its classification as a linguistic “endangered species.”
 In recent decades, the prevalence of this tense in spoken and written Italian has diminished.
 The shift towards less formal and intricate Italian, especially in Northern Italy, has played a role in its decline.